hkdobrev/run-if-changed/README.md

 > Using globally installed scripts is discouraged, since run-if-changed may not work for someone who doesn't have it installed.

-`run-if-changed` is using [npm-which](https://github.com/timoxley/npm-which) to locate locally installed scripts.
-So in your `.run-if-changedrc` you can write:
+`run-if-changed` is using [execa](https://github.com/sindresorhus/execa) to locate locally installed scripts and run them.
+So in your `.run-if-changedrc` you can just write and it would use the local version:

 ```json
 {